 Editors and reviewers are required to maintain complete confidentiality of manuscripts at all times.
 No information about a manuscript can be disclosed including whether they have been received by a reviewer, that they are under review and at what stage of review, prior disclosure of content, comments to authors from reviewers and editors, or the outcome of the submissions process.

 Editors and reviewers must not appropriate authors’ ideas prior to publication of a manuscript, nor retain a manuscript for personal use.
 All copies of a manuscript must be destroyed or deleted immediately, following completion of a review.

 The peer-review process is anonymous and reviewers’ identities will remain confidential.
 Reviewers’ identities must not be revealed to the authors or anyone else without expressed written permission from the reviewer.
-Peer review comments must not be published or publicised without permission form both authors and reviewers.
+Peer review comments must not be published or publicised without permission from the reviewers.

 In cases of suspected research or publishing misconduct, IJPDS reserves the right to contact funders, the authors’ institutions and regulatory bodies.

 All research published in IJPDS involving the use of person based data must adhere to the principles expressed in the Declaration of Helsinki.
 Details of ethical approval, or exemption from requiring ethic approval, must be included in manuscripts.
 Editors may request additional information when necessary, and will reject manuscripts where research has not been conducted using an appropriate ethical framework.